Advantage Energy: Operations

-Advantage’s Montney assets are located from approximately 4 km to 80km northwest of the city of Grande Prairie, Alberta.
+Advantage's Montney assets are located from approximately 4 km to 80 km northwest of the city of Grande Prairie, Alberta.
 Land holdings consist of 210 net sections (134,400 net acres) of liquids rich Montney lands at Glacier, Vahalla, Progress, and Pipestone/Wembley.

 Since 2008, production has grown to approximately 275 mmcfe/d (45,833 boe/d) and 2P reserves had increased to 2.8 Tcfe (466 million Boe) at December 31, 2019.

 Management estimates a future drilling inventory of >1,400 horizontal well locations.
 Total estimated capital expenditures over the life of the project could exceed $10 billion with associated reserves and production growth.
-Future investment will target the highest return and short payout investments in natural gas or liquids to fill the Company’s existing owned surplus capacity through balancing free cash generation, debt reduction and modest growth.
+Future investment will target the highest return and short payout investments in natural gas or liquids to fill the company's existing owned surplus capacity through balancing free cash generation, debt reduction and modest growth.